TerraDharitri/drt-go-chain/README.md

 $ go test ./...
 ```

-## Compiling new fields in .proto files (should be updated when required PR will be merged in gogo protobuf master branch):
+## Compiling new fields in .proto files (should be updated when required PR will be merged in gogo protobuf main branch):
 1. Download protoc compiler: https://github.com/protocolbuffers/protobuf/releases
  (if you are running under linux on a x64 you might want to download protoc-3.11.4-linux-x86_64.zip)
 2. Expand archive, copy the /include/google folder in /usr/include using <br>